preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/header/index.rst

 .. image:: notification-panel-settings-notification-panel.png

-What you do is actually using a Notification block to display in the heading.
+What you actually do is using a Notification Panel block to display in the heading.
 Therefore, these settings are exactly the same as are described here: :doc:`The Notification Panel block </blocks/notification-panel/index>`

 You create Notification Panels using the option in the settings for the Business Profile.
 For more information, see: :doc:`Notification Panel </admin-settings/business-group-settings/notification-panel/index>`